Spring Garden Revival

 Contact Palos Hills’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material in Palos Hills is managed through the city’s comprehensive yard waste collection program, which typically operates from April through November.
 Residents are required to separate dethatched thatch, grass clippings, and leaves, placing them in biodegradable paper bags (plastic bags are not accepted) or rigid containers up to 32 gallons.
 Commercial contractors may be subject to additional permit or fee requirements for large-scale disposal.
-Yard waste is collected curbside on scheduled days, and a drop-off site is available for residents with valid permits or stickers, with specific operating hours posted seasonally.
+Yard waste is collected curbside on scheduled days, and a drop-off site is available for residents with valid permits or stickers.
 Accepted materials include dethatched thatch, grass clippings, leaves, and small branches, but must be kept separate if required by municipal guidelines.
-For more information on collection schedules, accepted materials, and permit requirements, contact: Palos Hills Department of Public Works
+For up-to-date collection schedules, drop-off site hours, and accepted materials, contact:

 10335 S. Roberts Road, Palos Hills, IL 60465